rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 ## Introduction

-The Vaccine Preventable Disease (VPD) Case Based Surveillance (CBS) system is designed to integrate the reporting of nine (9) vaccine-preventable diseases, link laboratory results with the case file, generate automated alerts of possible diseease outbreaks based on thresholds, and facilitate analysis of case-based data alongside aggregated facility-based reporting through the complementary aggregate disease surveillance (IDSR) package.
+The integrated Vaccine Preventable Disease (VPD) Case Based Surveillance (CBS) system is designed to facilitate reporting of nine (9) vaccine-preventable diseases in an electronic system, link laboratory results with the case file, generate automated alerts of possible diseease outbreaks based on thresholds, and facilitate analysis of case-based data alongside aggregated facility-based reporting to inform action.
+The integrated disease surveillance strategy has been adopted widely in recent decades to promote rational and efficient use of resources by streanlining common surveillance activities and functions ([WHO](https://apps.who.int/iris/bitstream/handle/10665/325015/WHO-AF-WHE-CPI-05.2019-eng.pdf)).
+An integrated information system design approach to case-based disease surveillance in DHIS2 capitalizes on the similarities of surveillance functions across different diseases such as case notification, sample collection, reporting, analysis and interpretation, feedback, and action -- often carried out in countries using the same structures, processes and personnel.
+The case-based package is designed to be implemented alongside the aggregate disease surveillance (IDSR) package for weekly/routine reporting of suspected cases and/or syndromes from health facilities on related vaccine-preventable and epidemic-prone diseases.

 The integrated VPD case-based system in DHIS2 has several advantages over traditionally centralized (national level) reporting into disease-specific forms:
 1. Integrated system across diseases: All reported diseases being included in one place, rather than managing and merging different databases for entry, analysis and administration.
 This approach is more sustainable in most settings, as a single database can be managed across diseases.
 2. Increased timeliness through decentralized case-reporting: facilities can immediately report on a suspected case and laboratory users or users at higher levels can apend the laboratory results and final classification to the case file in DHIS2 as data becomes available at each level.
 3. Improved access at district & facility levels: Allows staff to remotely access details related to a case they are working on (ie. lab staff, clinical staff).